Ruabon Brook Tramway: The Tramway (1803-1862)

 Notice of an application to build the 'railway or road' from 'a certain brook near Ruabon' to the Ellesmere Canal was published in 1803 along with the application to feed the canal with water from the River Dee at Llantysilio.
 The Ellesmere Canal had been intended to continue up the Moss Valley and a water reservoir had been built there - but when it was clear this extension was not going to happen it became essential to find an alternative water supply and to find a way to tap into the lucrative industry in the area.
 As superintendent on the canal project William Jessop is likely to have decided on the form of the tramway.
 The design used flanged wheels and rails much like modern railways, a design which William had introduced in 1789 on a line used by the Charnwood Forest Canal between Loughborough and Nanpantan in Leicestershire.
 Most tramways of the time were plateways, with L-shaped rails, and plain wheels.
-The tramway was opened on 26 Nov 1805 between Pontcysyllte and Acrefair.
+The tramway was opened on 26 November 1805 between Pontcysyllte and Acrefair.
 It was extended in 1808 from Acrefair to the Plas Madoc Colliery in Plasbennion and then into "The Delph" which climbed towards Penycae; after 1808 the tramway advanced to the industrial area around Wynn Hall where there was a colliery and a spelter works (alongside Ruabon Brook - also known as River Eitha).

+Around 1812, Thomas Jones opened the Llwyneinion Iron Works, after selling both the Bersham and Ponkey iron works.
+Unfortunately, he ran into financial troubles in 1829 and there was a forced sale of the Llwyneinion iron works to settle his debts.
+Among the items listed in the auction are "about 60 rail road waggons" and "5 miles of rail road".
+From this it seems likely that the many miles of rail road listed in the auction had been used to connect the Llwyneinion iron works to the Ruabon Brook Tramway.